flexera-public/policy_templates/cost/google/unutilized_ip_addresses/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
-- *Google Cloud Project* - a Google Cloud Project name
+- *Google Cloud Project* - The Google Cloud Project name
+- *Exclusion Label Key:Value* - A Google native label to ignore IP addresses that you don't want to consider for deletion

 ### Supported Clouds